Luis-Torres-Chuquilin/geoscape-api-movies-score/TestingFront.md

 The answer of the server are mocked

-For conveniences the this test are in the same folder than the services to be tested
+For convenience, the tests are in the same folder as the services to be tested

 <br>